evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ### Driving Automation

+The Honda Prologue AWD offers [driving automation on level 1](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

-With the   level 2 system, you get the following driving automation features.
+With the   level 1 system, you get the following driving automation features.
 - [**Adaptive Cruise control**](../../../../technology/driverassistance/adaptivecruisecontrol/)
-- [**Autosteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
-The system limits how long you can drive without touching the steering wheel.

 {{<evkxdisplayaddarticle />}}